Kushalkr19/AI-Agent_kkr/README.md

   back to TF–IDF automatically.

-* **LLM rewriting** (``--rewrite``): rewrites bullet points using a large language model such as GPT‑4 or LLaMA‑3.
+* **LLM rewriting** (``--rewrite``): rewrites bullet points using a large language model such as GPT‑4.
 This can inject missing keywords and polish your achievements for better alignment with the job description.
   To enable rewriting, install the ``openai`` Python package, set the ``OPENAI_API_KEY`` environment variable, and run the script with